← Insights from Philippine History

 The Spanish administrative records of the 16th and 17th centuries — the period in which the polity moves from tributary-mission visibility into post-contact European documentation — use río de Butuán (the Butuan river-region) and provincia de Butuán.
 They do not use reino.
 Kingdom of Butuan enters historiography in the late 19th century, in the work of Filipino nationalist historians (Pardo de Tavera, Isabelo de los Reyes, José Rizal) constructing a deep-historical national identity, and is amplified by early-20th-century American-period scholarship (H. Otley Beyer, David P. Barrows).
 It is institutionalized by mid-20th-century textbooks.
 By the time late-20th-century academic scholarship — Laura Lee Junker’s Raiding, Trading, and Feasting (1999), Kenneth Hall’s A History of Early Southeast Asia (2011) — returns to the chiefdom and port-of-trade frameworks the underlying evidence supports, the “kingdom” phrase has become folklore.

 It is folklore that does work.
-The objects that would materially anchor the polity’s continuity are not in Butuan.
-The principal Surigao gold pieces are in the Bangko Sentral Money Museum and the Ayala Museum in Makati.
-The Vajralasya Tara — the polity’s most spectacular surviving ritual object — is in the Field Museum in Chicago, accession 109928, sold there in 1922 by an American mining engineer who had bought it from a Manobo woman who found it in 1917 in a creek bed in Esperanza, Agusan del Sur.
-The largest of the balangay hulls are under conservation custody distributed between the National Museum in Manila and the National Museum’s Butuan branch site museum.
+The objects that would materially anchor the polity’s continuity are, by the standard museum and provenance literature, not in Butuan.
+The principal Surigao gold pieces are held — per that literature, not the Spanish-era corpus — at the Bangko Sentral Money Museum and the Ayala Museum in Makati.
+The gold figure commonly called the Butuan Tara — the polity’s most spectacular surviving ritual object — is in the Field Museum in Chicago; the standard account has it sold there in the early 1920s by an American mining engineer who had acquired it from a local woman who reportedly found it around 1917 in a creek bed in Esperanza, Agusan del Sur.
+(That find-story, the accession, and the museum custody all rest on external museum scholarship; none of it can be cross-checked against this essay’s Spanish-era corpus.)
+The largest of the balangay hulls are, by the same external reporting, under conservation custody distributed between the National Museum in Manila and the National Museum’s Butuan branch site museum.
 The artifacts are dispersed; the rhetorical “kingdom” framing partly fills the resulting absence.

 We will use Butuan polity and Butuan paramountcy in this essay.
 The “kingdom” framing belongs to a separate question — about modern memory and museum custody — that we will return to at the end.